sdcnku/micropython/docs/library/omv.sensor.rst

    800x600 resolution for the camera sensor.
 Only works for the OV2640 camera.

+.. data:: sensor.XGA

+   1024x768 resolution for the camera sensor.
+Only works for the OV2640 camera.

 .. data:: sensor.SXGA

    1280x1024 resolution for the camera sensor.
 Only works for the OV2640 camera.